 In most countries the regulations of gaming depend on the fact that the outcome of a game is predominantly influenced by skill or chance.
 In the past several proposals were given to measure skill in games (predominance test or predominant test).,

 The legal interpretation of the word skill is depending on jurisdiction.
 It may differ from state to state.
 But mathematics is an universal science.
 It is restricted to logical implications and helps to analyze reasoning.
-But there isn't any skill game in a mathematical sense, because a jurisdiction defines the context of playing the game.
+But there isn't any skill game in a mathematical sense, because a jurisdiction defines the context of playing the game and the meaning of a word does not matter in mathematics (David Hilbert explained axioms of geometry with the following words: "one must always be able to say, instead of 'points, straight lines, and planes', 'tables, chairs, and beer mugs'.").
 For example German jurisdiction requires to look for skill levels reachable by an average player.

 In the mentioned papers I examined several simple games as case studies and benchmarks using insights based on game theory and statistics (two of these games are illustrated in the diagram below).
 As conclusion I presented a sufficient condition for a predominance of skill in a game.

 In a first step the criterion is limited to the simple case of a symmetric two person game with only two outcomes +1 and -1.
 Such a game is predominantly skill influenced if the following sufficient condition is fulfilled: You can find two persons who a are both relevant in the legal sense (depending on the jurisdiction, which means for example in Germany that they are average players) where the better player has a probability of more than 0.75 to win a game.
 In this case the probability for an outcome decided by chance cannot be greater than 0.5, because each game which is decided by chance is won with probability 0.5 of each player.